steslowj/astro-portfolio/src/content/work/cartography/370_africa.md

 description: |
   A physical map of Africa testing our ability to design labels in a tight squeeze.
 tags:
-  - Physical Map
+  - Physical
-  - Africa
   - UW-Mad
-  - Geog 370
+  - Geog370
-  - ArcGIS Pro
+  - ArcGIS-Pro
   - Illustrator
 ---